Th0github/Elm-Kripke-Visualization/README.md

 ### Haskell

 The Haskell back-end is called web-app
+First you install stack (see https://www.haskell.org/).

+When you are in the main directory of the application, you go to `web-app` directory.
-After installing stack (see https://www.haskell.org/), you can build the application with
+In this directory, you can build the application with

 ```bash
 stack build
 ```

-After that you run the application with
+After that you run the application within the same directory:

 ```bash
 stack run web-app-exe